-The following table presents a summary of fees established for the 2011-2012 academic year.
-Fees for 2012-2013 will be set around July 1, 2012.
-For most current rates go to www.nhti.edu/bursar/tuitionfees.html.
+The following table presents a summary of fees established for the 2012-2013 academic year.
+Fees for 2013-2014 will be set around July 1, 2013.
+For most current rates go to www.nhti.edu/student-resources/how-do-i-pay-my-tuition-and-fees/tuition-and-fees.
 Tuition and fees are due three weeks prior to the first class day each semester.
 Some programs require specific uniforms and/or special instruments, and all programs require textbooks.
 Students are responsible for the purchase of these materials.

 Tuition Costs

-Per Credit Cost
+Per Credit Cost NH Resident NERSP Out of State/International

-NH Resident \$ 210 NERSP \$ 315 Out of State/International \$ 478
+\$ 210 \$ 315 \$ 478